Makko.ai Glossary

 Game Loop

-The repeating structure that defines how gameplay progresses.
+The repeating structure that defines how gameplay progresses from moment to moment.

 Core Gameplay Loop